thespaceburrito/Jolomi/README.md

 ## Deployment

 To be deployed as a web app.
-Currently hosted at http://cn-pc.tech/

-*had to revoke api key to make repository public, web app deployment will be back to working status on 1/21/2023*

 ## Authors